 Are you wondering how to handle email accessibility better?
 You should be, because failing to send accessible emails is bad for business.
 Not only can it be illegal, but you’re ignoring a large audience who might not become your customers if you’re sending the wrong kind of emails.

-In this guide, we’ll explain how to make emails accessible so that you can do better business by reaching a segment of your audience many people forget.
+In this guide, we’ll explain how to make emails accessible so that you can improve your email marketing by reaching a segment of your audience many people forget.

 What Is Email Accessibility?